Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Dionysos.md

 | Level Required | Uses Per Day | Cast Time | Duration |   Range   |
 |:--------------:|:------------:|:---------:|:--------:|:---------:|
 |       3        |      1       |   1 CT    |   3 CT   | 20 Meters |

 Inflict a target in range with visions of absolute terror for the duration.
-Each turn, the target must make an Intuition saving roll or be subjected to madness - causing them to lose control of themselves and lash out, dealing 1d4 damage to a nearby target.
+Each turn, the target must make an Intuition saving roll or be subjected to madness - causing them to lose control of themselves and lash out, dealing <mark style="background: #9E0000A6;">1d4</mark> damage to a nearby target.
-If no target is available they deal 1d4 damage to themselves.
+If no target is available they deal <mark style="background: #9E0000A6;">1d4</mark> damage to themselves.

 ------------------
 <b><ins><i>Drama Queen:</i></ins></b>